Integrating Family Systems & Sex Therapy Lenses in Couples Therapy

 Sex Educators, Counselors and Therapists

-This program meets the requirements of the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and is approved for 4.5 CE Credits.
+Central Park Individual Therapy and Couples Counseling LCSW, PC is an AASECT approved provider of CEs (# 15-102-B).
+This course meets the requirements of the American Association of Sexuality Educators, Counselors and Therapists and is approved for 4.5 CE Credits.
 These CE Credits may be applied toward AASECT certification and renewal of certification*.

 *Completion of this program does not ensure or guarantee AASECT certification.